Electrogravitational

 Figure 3 shows the lines of

-motion of the negative particles of the vacuum near two positively charged
+motion of negative particles of vacuum near two positively charged bodies.
+Both

-bodies.
-Both bodies attract the negative particles and obtain an additional
+bodies attract the negative particles and obtain an additional momentum from

-momentum from them, which leads to repulsion of bodies.
-The motion of the
+them, which leads to repulsion of bodies.
+The motion of positive particles of vacuum

-calculating the momentum transferred from these particles the electric force
+transferred from these particles the electric force with required direction

-of the vacuum’s charged particles, responsible for the occurrence of the
+the vacuum’s charged particles, responsible for occurrence of electric force

-electric force between the charged bodies, in the model of the cubic
+between the charged bodies, in the model of cubic distribution of the fluxes of

 J/m3,